 Web Hosts Comparison

 I’m not a big fan of web hosting reviews.
 They are mostly biased.
 When someone writes a good review on a hosting company, it’s usually because they are affiliated with them and get paid for it.
-However, SiteGround is making some real noises in the WordPress community.
+However, A2 Hosting is making some real noises in the WordPress community.
 And they are not just reviews, a real-time analysis in terms of speed and performance.

-Unfortunately I can’t just go with a host based on speed and performance.
+Unfortunately, I can’t just go with a host based on speed and performance.
 I still need to keep it within a price limit and compare if I’m really getting the best value for the price.
 This is very important to me because I barely make any money from this website.

-Stumbling upon HostGator WordPress Hosting
+Stumbling upon SiteGround WordPress Hosting

 Moving from WordPress.com

 The setup process is very quick.
 Once you sign up for this plan WordPress will be automatically installed for you (no manual one-click install).
-You will receive an email notifying you about the install.
+You will receive an email notifying you of the install.

 Exporting Content from Your WordPress.com Site